-Eligible Medical Expense (EME) Charges up to the Plan reimbursement schedule amount, incurred by you while covered under this Plan for covered services.
+Eligible Medical Expense (EME)

+Charges up to the Plan reimbursement schedule amount, incurred by you while covered under this Plan for covered services.
 Plan providers have agreed to accept the Plan's reimbursement schedule amount as payment in full for covered services, plus your payment of any applicable copayment.
 Non-plan providers have not.
 If you use the services of non-plan providers, you will receive no benefit payments or reimbursement for charges for the service, except in the case of emergency services, urgently needed services, or other covered services provided by a non-plan provider that are prior authorized by the Plan.
 In no event will the Plan pay more than the applicable Plan reimbursement schedule amount for such services.

-Experimental or investigational serviceThis plan regularly evaluates for possible coverage new medical technologies and new applications of existing technologies.
+Experimental or investigational service

+This plan regularly evaluates for possible coverage new medical technologies and new applications of existing technologies.
 New technologies may include medical procedures, drugs and devices.
 The evaluation process includes a review of information on the proposed service from appropriate government regulatory bodies as well as from published scientific evidence.

+Healthcare professional

-Healthcare professional A physician or other healthcare professional licensed, accredited, or certified to perform specified health services consistent with state law.
+A physician or other healthcare professional licensed, accredited, or certified to perform specified health services consistent with state law.

+Infertility

-Infertility Infertility is defined as: A disease (an interruption, cessation, or disorder of body functions, systems, or organs) of the reproductive tract which prevents the conception of a child or the ability to carry a pregnancy to delivery.
+Infertility is defined as: A disease (an interruption, cessation, or disorder of body functions, systems, or organs) of the reproductive tract which prevents the conception of a child or the ability to carry a pregnancy to delivery.
 It is defined by the failure to achieve a successful pregnancy after 12 months or more of unprotected intercourse or artificial insemination for individuals under age 35.

-Evaluation and treatment for those individuals actively looking to achieve a conception may be justified based on medical history and diagnostic testing, and is warranted after six conditions as determined by the Plan, such as diabetes, arthritis, heart disease, and high blood pressure.

-(6) months for individuals age 35 years or older.
+Evaluation and treatment for those individuals actively looking to achieve a conception may be justified based on medical history and diagnostic testing, and is warranted after six (6) months for individuals age 35 years or older.